family dispute arbitration in Kansas City, Missouri 64147

 Timeline: What had started as civil negotiation quickly deteriorated over the summer of 2023.
 After months of failed mediation, the siblings agreed in August 2023 to submit their dispute to arbitration—a process they hoped would avoid protracted court battles.
 The arbitration hearings took place over three days in October at a conference room in downtown Kansas City.

-The Arbitration: Presided over by arbitrator Linda Jefferson, a seasoned family law specialist, the sessions revealed layers of bitterness that complicated the simple question of ownership and division of proceeds.
+The Arbitration: Presided over by arbitrator the claimant, a seasoned family law specialist, the sessions revealed layers of bitterness that complicated the simple question of ownership and division of proceeds.
 Michael alleged Susan had deliberately withheld information about the family’s debts.
 Diane criticized Eric for his lack of involvement in family matters over the last decade.
 Emotions ran high as personal histories spilled into the financial dispute.

 Financial Details: The arbitration included critical financial breakdowns.
 The estate's total value was about $1.2 million, with the farmhouse accounting for $420,000.
 Outstanding debts against the estate totaled $146,000.
 Disagreements over allocation of those debts and the distribution of remaining assets fueled most arguments.